Glen Wesley: Playing career

 On June 5, 2008, Wesley announced his retirement after his 20th NHL season, and his 10th with the Carolina Hurricanes.
 He remains in the Hurricanes organization as Director of Defensemen Development.
 The Hurricanes retired Wesley's No. 2 jersey February 17, 2009, against the Boston Bruins, who Wesley began his NHL career with.
 Wesley was the only player to don #2 with the Hurricanes, as the number was previously retired by the Hartford Whalers in honor of Rick Ley.
 When the franchise relocated, Wesley changed his number from #20 to #2, marking the distinction of the number being retired by the same franchise for two different players in two different cities.

 International play

-Wesley has represented Canada twice, In 1987, he was involved in the infamous Punch-up in Piestany.
+Wesley represented Canada twice in his playing career.
+In 1987, he played in the World Junior Ice Hockey Championships alongside future NHL stars Theoren Fleury, Mike Keane, Brendan Shanahan, and Pierre Turgeon.
+Infamously, the final game saw the Canadians get involved in a brawl (later dubbed the "Punch-up in Piestany") with the Soviet team (who was trailing 2–4 in a game Canada needed to win to potentially win the gold) that saw both teams disqualified.

+In 1996, he represented Canada for the 1996 Men's Ice Hockey World Championships, where Canada finished second.

 Personal life

 Wesley and his wife, Barb, have three children, Amanda, Josh and Matthew.
-His son Josh was drafted by the Carolina Hurricanes in the 2014 NHL Entry Draft and was playing for the AHL's Utica Comets as of April 2021.
+His son Josh was drafted by the Carolina Hurricanes in the 2014 NHL entry draft and was playing for the AHL's Utica Comets as of April 2021.

 Wesley lived in Danvers, Massachusetts in the early 1990s while a member of the Bruins and Avon, Connecticut from 1994 until 1997 before settling in Cary, North Carolina.
-The Wesley family resides in Park City, Utah.

 Wesley, a resident of the United States since he played junior hockey, became an American citizen in 2005.
 As part of his day with the Stanley Cup, Wesley took the trophy to Camp Lejeune.